AICONSlab/MIRACL/docs/tutorials/workflows/mri_reg/mri_reg.md

 ## GUI

-from the main GUI OR run:
+Invoke with `$ miraclGUI` and select from main menu or run:

 ```
 $ miracl reg mri_allen_nifty